 - Sometimes make extra money: when your guest buys a gift card, you get paid instantly, but that doesn’t mean the recipient will end up using the full amount — $1 billion in gift cards go unused every year

 Where physical and virtual gift cards differ is in the upfront cost.
 Gift cards with a full-colour design and magstripe or barcode can run you 75 cents per card.
 Of course, you can get a better deal ordering large quantities, but what if you don’t sell out?

 On the other hand, an e-gift card program is an affordable solution.
 Some software providers offer free digital gift cards but charge a small processing fee.
 Whereas others — like Checkfront — include a gift certificate add-on in their payment plans.

 While you should sell both plastic and digital gift cards to deliver an omnichannel guest experience, if you’re new to a gift card program, it’s a good idea to start with online.
-Luckily, with Checkfront, you can get a booking software and e-gift certificate solution, all in one.
+Luckily, with Checkfront, you can get booking software and an e-gift certificate solution, all in one.
 Here’s how to sell gift cards online with Checkfront.